creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-23-OSS-Net_MemoryEfficientHighResolutionSemanticSegmentationof3DMedicalData.md

 ![](/collections/images/OSSNet/results_runtimes_memory.jpg)
 *Figure 6: Inference runtime (left) and memory performance (right) of OSS-Net*

+Proposed approach is the inference based on the low-resolution segmentation.
-Proposed approach two times faster for inference whatever the number of points used.
+It is two times faster for inference whatever the number of points used.

 ---